 Explaining the Difference Between Cost Focus and Differentiation Focus

 There were three strategies identified originally.
 These are cost leadership, differentiation, and focus strategies.
-Porter expounded further on the focus strategy by dividing it into two: cost focus and differentiation focus strategies.
+Porter expounded further on the focus strategy by dividing focus strategies into two: cost focus and differentiation focus strategies.

 What exactly is the difference between cost focus and differentiation focus?
 Note that focus strategies generally represent all tactics, actions, or approaches aimed at narrowing the attention and competitive scope of a firm in a particular industry or market.